Optimizing Performance (Mobile)

 Tip #4 - Performance only matters on the actual device.

 Although the iOS Simulator is an effective and efficient way to test your game, when testing for performance, you should frequently test it on an actual device.

-Like its name suggests, the iOS Simulator is simply a simulation of what happens in the game.
-Your computer is likely to provide significantly better performance than your device, though, so it will usually run the game faster than the real thing.
+Like its name suggests, the iOS Simulator is just a simulation of what happens in the game.
+Your computer is likely to provide significantly better performance than your device, so it will usually run the game faster than on the real thing.

 The same principles apply to Android.
 You may own a flagship device, but you should test your games on older devices (that are least 2-3 years older) to ensure that they run smoothly.